kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 ### Re-cap : vision

-I have had a couple of blogs (now archived) where I shared various thoughts and things of interest from my personal and professional life.
+I have had a couple of blogs (now archived) where I shared various thoughts or things of interest from my personal and professional life.
 I learned a lot (as possibly did my literally dozens of visitors...)

 Such as: